ShanonPearce/ASH-Toolset/README.md

 ### File Naming and Structure
-Outputs (excluding HeSuVi files) are saved within the `ASH-Custom-Set` child folder under the output directory.
-This will be in the Equalizer APO config directory (e.g. `C:\Program Files\EqualizerAPO\config\ASH-Custom-Set`) by default.
+Outputs (excluding HeSuVi files) are saved within the `ASH-Outputs` child folder under the output directory.
+This will be in the Equalizer APO config directory (e.g. `C:\Program Files\EqualizerAPO\config\ASH-Outputs`) by default.
 HeSuVi files will be saved within the HeSuVi folder (e.g. `C:\Program Files\EqualizerAPO\config\HeSuVi`) by default.
 If required, the output directory can be changed using the directory selector.
 The `EqualizerAPO\config` directory should be selected if using Equalizer APO to ensure the filters and configurations can be read by Equalizer APO.

 **Binaural Room Impulse Responses**
-- Binaural room impulse responses are saved within the ASH-Custom-Set\BRIRs folder.
+- Binaural room impulse responses are saved within the ASH-Outputs\BRIRs folder.
 - A folder is created for each set of WAV BRIRs and is named as per the selected parameters.
     - The naming convention for the folder is `(Listener)_(Acoustic_Space)_(Direct_Sound_Gain)_(Room_Target)_(Headphone_Type)`.
 - A WAV file is created for a range of source directions around the listener.
 Each WAV file corresponds to a unique direction.